vapgames/ELRSk8-ELRS-Skateboard-Remote/README.md

 2. Durable throttle control with bearings, high reliability sensor and tension adjustment.
 3. Ergonomic grip for use with wrist guards and gloves.
 4. Basic telemetry
-5. Easily sourced components and 3d printed shell.
+5. Easily sourced components, arduino compatible boards, 3d printed shell.

 Code is based on ELRS control implementation from [Simple TX](https://github.com/kkbin505/Arduino-Transmitter-for-ELRS) by @kkbin505 and [AlfredoCRSF](https://github.com/AlfredoSystems/AlfredoCRSF) library by @AlfredoSystems